FAQs about The Eczema Diet & Detox

 Q: I don’t have white potato in my country.
 What potato can I have?

 A: With potatoes we mean any white potato, not the cream/yellowish coloured ones.
-If you live in the USA, check this potato guide, on page 6 for a list of white potatoes which can be found above the table.

 Q: Allergies v sensitivities